5 Popular New Year's Resolutions, Adirondack-Style

 Make it Adirondack: Look Into Forest Bathing

-We can all agree it's been a stressful year for most!
+It's been another stressful year for most!
 But we have to admit we sat up a little straighter in our seats when this came up on the list, because what better place to melt the tension away than out in nature in the Adirondack Park.

 Have you heard of forest bathing?
 Adirondack Riverwalk & Forest Bathing offers year-round experiences with this unique yet simple practice of being in nature.
 You connect to your surroundings through the senses of sight, hearing, taste, smell, and touch, and in doing so, bridge the gap between you and the natural world.